MuhammadMaaz7/pixelrnn-image-completion/README.md

 ### Option 2: Use Pre-trained Model
 If you have a pre-trained model:
-1. Create the `outputs/` directory
+1. Ensure the `outputs/` directory exists
 2. Place your model file as `outputs/pixelrnn_best_model.pth`

 **Note**: The Streamlit app will show an error if no trained model is found.
 Train the model first or ensure you have a valid checkpoint in the `outputs/` directory.